- Like

 - Copy Link

-It had also been under Camp Roberts to the south for many decades until 1993 when it was claimed by the Army Reserves and is now the training site for various activities.
+It was also under Camp Roberts to the south for many decades until the Army Reserves claimed it in 1993.
+It is now a training site for various activities.

 The military installation is rich in history.
 Before becoming a military installation, the land was inhabited by ranchers and farmers, descendants of the Salinan Indians.
 In 1771, Spanish padres started a mission along the San Antonio River.

 The opening of San Antonio de Padua brought agriculture and more residents.
-This was the third mission opened in California and became the most prosperous at converting Indians to Christianity.
+It was the third mission to open in California and became the most prosperous mission of converting Indians to Christianity.

-The restoration was mainly accomplished in the 1920s through the 1950s and is currently held by the installation as a preserved historical site taking up 85 acres of land.
+The restoration was mainly accomplished from the 1920s through the 1950s.
+The installation currently holds it as a preserved historical site on 85 acres of land.

-It holds a Sunday mass and has a gift shop and visitor center during the week.
-Since it is located on the military post, you must show the gate guard your ID, registration, and insurance.
+It holds a Sunday mass, a gift shop, and a visitor center.
+Since it is located on a military post, you must show the gate guard your ID, registration, and insurance.

 “Old Jolon” is a group of buildings on the installation that is a ghost town of the original city built by Spanish settlers.
 After they moved on and the military took over the land, most buildings burned down in a massive fire.